the great penang getaway: august ‘08: day two: more food!

 Get real wantan mee only at Ah See Wantan Mee.
 Tidak ditanggung halal.

-(Very obviously, this is a work of ridiculous fiction)
+(Very obviously, this is a work of ridiculous fiction written many years ago.
+It was lunch time and I was missing home.)